quinox/cves-for-django-and-related-projects/README.md

+# This project has been archived

+This repo has been archived until further notice, see [Python Packaging Advisory Database](https://github.com/pypa/advisory-db) for a possible alternative.

 # CVEs for Django and related projects

 A repo keeping track of CVEs for Django and related projects in machine